Roman Abramovich: Early career

-In 1988, as perestroika created opportunities for privatisation in the Soviet Union, Abramovich gained a chance to legitimise his old business.
 He and his first wife, Olga, set up a company making dolls.
-Within a few years his wealth spread from oil conglomerates to pig farms.
-He has traded in timber, sugar, food stuffs and other products.
+He started and liquidated at least 20 companies in various sectors.
+Within a few years, his wealth spread from oil trading to pig farms.
+He also traded in timber, sugar, food stuffs, and other products.

-In 1992, Roman Abramovich was arrested and briefly imprisoned on charges of theft of government property.
-The case centered on the alleged theft of a trainload-specifically, 55 tankers-of diesel fuel from the Ukhta Oil Refinery.
-According to multiple investigative reports, Abramovich used forged documents to intercept the train in Moscow and redirect the shipment to a military base, where the diesel was then sold off.
-The value of the stolen fuel was estimated at 3.8 million rubles.
+In June 1992, aged 25, Abramovich was arrested and briefly imprisoned on charges of theft of government property for allegedly stealing 55 tankers of diesel fuel, worth 3.8 million rubles, from the Ukhta Oil Refinery.
+Abramovich allegedly used forged documents to intercept a train carrying the fuel in Moscow and redirect the shipment to a military base, where the diesel was then sold.
 Despite the seriousness of the charges, Abramovich was not ultimately prosecuted.
 Lawyers later claimed the incident was a misunderstanding, and the case was dropped after the oil refinery was compensated for its losses.